vcolmenero/Hyrule-Maps-Frontend/README.md

 # Intro

- A full-stack MERN, single-page app that allows a users to view all Ocarina of Time maps on wiki.
+ A fullstack MERN, single page app that allows a users to view all Ocarina of Time maps on wiki.

 # Technologies Used

 - HTML5
 - CSS3
 - Express.js